 extern unsigned short sw_ctrl(); extern void leds_ctrl(unsigned short val); extern void sevensegments_ctrl(unsigned long long val, unsigned long long mask); extern unsigned char btn_ctrl();

-Every function acts like a device driver for some peripherals of the board.
+Every function acts as a device driver for some peripherals of the board.
 It has not yet been shown how to specify to bambu how the pins are connected, but this aspect can be ignored for the moment.

 sw_ctrl() is used to read the position of the manual switches.
 From the C source code side, it takes no arguments and returns an